timling234/timling234.github.io/README.md

 ## Local preview

 Open `index.html` in a browser, or serve the repository directory with a local HTTP server.
 The site uses relative asset paths so it also works from a GitHub Pages project path.

-## Acknowledgement

-This repository is based on https://github.com/varadbhogayata/varadbhogayata.github.io.

 ## License